jcneally/CrossfadeYT/README.md

 # CrossfadeYT
 Crossfade YouTube videos from a custom playlist.
-In order to avoid advertisements, YouTube Premium is required.
-This hasn't been tested with non-premium YouTube service.
+YouTube Premium may be required to avoid advertisements, but this hasn't been tested.
+The embedded players seem to avoid advertisements without YT Premium.

 # Customization
 Change the `songs` array to any YouTube videos you want.